 How will the data be used?

-This study will help improve our knowledge of this species by providing important data on productivity and overall harvest, which will also inform abundance and distribution estimates.
+This study will help improve our knowledge of this species by providing important data on productivity and overall harvest.
+This study will also supplement data from harvest survey questionnaires which will also inform abundance and distribution estimates.

 Over time, data from this research will be combined with information collected on abundance and distribution (being determined in a separate study) and harvest, to allow us to monitor population trends over time, which will inform the sustainable management of Stubble Quail in Victoria.

-Will data generated by the 2022 wing survey be used to inform season settings and bag limits for the 2023 stubble quail season?
+Was data generated by the 2022 wing survey be used to inform season settings and bag limits for the 2023 Stubble Quail season?